carpentries/maintainer-onboarding/_episodes/03-communicate-maintainers.md

 ### Maintainer meetings

 We meet virtually on the third Wednesday of each month at two different time slots.
-You can add these meetings to your calendar either by
+We will take time together to add these meetings to your calendar in a moment.
-- subscribing to The Carpentries [community calendar](https://carpentries.org/community/#community-events) and copying events to your Google Calendar, or
-- clicking the TimeandDate links on the Maintainers [CodiMD pad](https://codimd.carpentries.org/maintainers?both) to convert the events to your local time, and adding to your calendar manually.
-We will take time to do this together momentarily.

-Our monthly Maintainer meetings are an excellent place to connect with the broader Maintainer community, engage in discussions around topics of interest to Maintainers (including open Requests for Comment (RFCs)), and stay informed about upcoming work by other sub-communities or committees that may impact lesson maintanence.
+Our monthly Maintainer meetings are an excellent place to connect with the broader Maintainer community, engage in discussions around topics of interest to Maintainers (including open Requests for Comment (RFCs)), and stay informed about upcoming work by other parts of The Carpentries community that may impact lesson maintenance.

 We recognize that not everyone can attend these monthly meetings, and so also communicate important information through our main TopicBox and Slack channels.
 So don't worry if you can't attend!
 We do strongly encourage joining from time to time,